-Note 1 – FHIR® does not use OIDs or templateID elements.
-See 6.4.2 for Provenance constraints.
+Note 1 – FHIR® does not use OIDs or templateId elements.
+See 6.6.B for Provenance constraints.

 X.2 RECON Actor Options

 Options that may be selected for this Profile are listed in the Table X.2-1 along with the Actors to which they apply.
 Dependencies between options when applicable are specified in notes.